Mikaela/mikaela.github.io/articles/guides/GPG/Enigmail.html.md

 ### Sending plaintext

-This is documented in my Icedove / Thunderbird guide.
+This is documented in my [Icedove / Thunderbird guide].

+[Icedove / Thunderbird guide]:../Thunderbird-Icedove.html#sending-plaintext

 ### Signing by default.